remidinishanth/distributed_systems/application_performance_monitoring/influxdb_telegraf.md

 Time series databases differ from relational databases because they are designed to capture and query continuously updated metrics rather than structured relationships.

+InfluxDB is an ideal choice for IoT applications due to the following benefits:

+* High-speed ingestion: Handles large volumes of sensor data efficiently.
+* Optimized for time-series data: Supports high granularity and retention policies.
+* Schema-less design: Easily adapts to various IoT data formats.
+* Integrations: Works seamlessly with MQTT, Telegraf, and Grafana.